ttaubert/octoblog/_posts/2018-08-12-bitslicing-an-introduction.markdown

 8-to-8-bit one (AES).

 There are simpler and faster ways to build those circuits, and deterministic algorithms to check whether we reached the minimal form.
-I will try to find the time to cover these in an upcoming post, in the not too distant future.
+One of those is covered in my next post [Bitslicing with Karnaugh maps](/blog/2018/08/bitslicing-with-karnaugh-maps/).